willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Why can't I use the mouse in an immersive WebVR view?

-Not all WebVR content is authored to support mouse input.

-This is an optional feature of the WebVR specification; not all browsers support this feature.

-WebVR allows developers of content to support different types of input, such as mouse, keyboard, game controllers or motion controllers.
+This is an optional feature of the WebVR specification.
+Not all browsers support this feature, and not all WebVR content is authored to support mouse input.
+WebVR allows content developers to support different types of input, such as mouse, keyboard, game controllers or motion controllers.
 Mouse input behavior varies per browser.
 Within Microsoft Edge, website authors must ensure they take 'pointerlock' when presenting to the headset for mouse input to work.

 ### Why does my controller look like a Vive/Oculus, has strange orientation, or the buttons are incorrectly mapped?

-This website likely doesn’t have full motion controller support.
+The website likely doesn’t have full motion controller support.

-### Why can’t I view 360 degree videos from Youtube/Facebook/Vimeo/The Guardian/New York Times etc. from Edge in VR?
+### Why can’t I view 360 degree videos from Youtube/Facebook/Vimeo/The Guardian/New York Times, etc. from Edge in VR?

-Just like any other web specification or standard, the author has the choice about whether or not they implement it.
-There is a WebVR specification that allows websites to launch VR experiences directly from the browser; these authors of these websites have not implemented this specification at this time.
+Just like any other web specification or standard, the author has the choice to implement it or not.
+There is a WebVR specification that allows websites to launch VR experiences directly from the browser and the authors of these websites have not implemented this specification at this time.
 There may be downloadable apps on some platforms that enable viewing of VR content from these vendors.

 ### Why can’t I enter VR from Firefox or Chrome?